qloudable/qloudable-help/create-demo-lab-help.md

 ## Advanced Details

-In this section, you will add and configure advanced detials for your demo lab.
-The settings here can affect how your demo lab deploys, and what your users will experience, so keep that in mind.
+In this section, you will add and configure advanced details about your demo lab.
+Keep in mind that the settings here can affect how your demo lab deploys and what your users will experience.

 ### Demo Lab Duration